azoth-lang/azoth.language.reference/src/unsafe.md

 ## Unsafe and Safe Classes and Structs?

 **TODO:** should it be necessary to mark the class as a whole as safe or unsafe?
 Exactly where would the use of an unsafe type cause an error?
-Does an unsafe class mean all of its constructors are unsafe?
+Does an unsafe class mean all of its initializers are unsafe?

 ## Trusted Packages